-The area of interest is an approximate 480m stretch of 38 kV cable along Fair Hill and Wolfe Tone Street extending 330m North West along Fair Hill from the Junction with North Monastery Road and 150m southeast along Wolfe Tone Street.
-This section of cable suffered a leak at a cable joint in September 2018, causing the uphill section of cable to drain of insulating cable fluids and causing the failure of the cable section.
+The area of interest is a section of 38 kV cable along Fair Hill and Wolfe Tone Street extending North West along Fair Hill from the Junction with North Monastery Road and 150m southeast along Wolfe Tone Street.
+This section of cable suffered a leak at a cable joint in January 2004, causing the uphill section of cable to drain of insulating cable fluid.
 The main land use in this area is primarily residential and institutional with some roadside green areas along the top of Wolfe Tone Street.
 The North Monastery institutional grounds on the north side of the Fair Hill and Monastery Road junction includes a primary and secondary school with associated outdoor recreation areas and playgrounds.
-Saint Vincent's, 60-bed residential and day-care facility is located 50m to the south east of the leak point.
+Saint Vincent's, 60-bed residential and day-care facility is located 180m to the south east of the leak point.